Are you ready to read the ultimate guide on things to do in Isla Mujeres?

 Icaco Island Village – Adults Only – Boutique Hotel

-This is an adult-only boho hotel in Isla Mujeres, situated a 15-minutes walk from North Beach.
+This is an adult-only boho hotel in Isla Mujeres, situated a 15-minute walk from North Beach.
 Rooms come with a sea view and a fully equipped kitchenette.
-Guests can enjoy a stylish rooftop area with sun loungers and a plunge pool as well as a complimentary breakfast.
+Guests can enjoy a stylish rooftop area with sun loungers and a plunge pool, as well as a complimentary breakfast.
 Icaco is one of the best boutique hotels in Isla Mujeres.

 Hotel Beló Isla Mujeres – All-Inclusive Beachfront Hotel